owenfarrell/vscode-vault/README.md

 ## Requirements

-TODO
+Running this extension requires VisualStuido Code version 1.30.0 (November 2018) or later.

 ## Extension Settings

 The following settings are supported

 * `vault.trustedEndpoints` : A collection of authorities (username and port, or `servername:port` in case of Native authentication) for which strict SSL checking will be skipped.
+Defaults to an empty list.
 * `vault.clipboardTimeout` : A duration (in seconds) after which clipboard contents will be cleared.
 When set to `0`, clipboard clearing will be disabled.
 Defaults to `60`.
+* `vault.saveConfigurations` : When true, saves server configurations (name, URL, and login method) to disk and auto-populates when opening a new window.
+Defaults to `true`.

 -----------------------------------------------------------------------------------------------------------